kontent-ai/delivery-sdk-js/README.md

 ### Getting data

-To get multiple items use `getItems` method with `codename` of your content type as parameter:
+To get multiple items use `items` method.
+Type can be specified with `type` method:

 ```typescript
 deliveryClient.items<Character>()